ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/known-problems.rst

 The duplicate field is optional and marks whether a new problem is a duplicate of an older one.
-`introduced-commit` and/or `fixed-commit` may be different; the problem is marked as duplicate if it is marked as duplicate upstream.
+`introduced-commit` and/or `fixed-commit` may be different; the problem is marked as duplicate if it is considered as duplicate upstream.

 heading `Description`
 ^^^^^^^^^^^^^^^^^^^^^